tinybirdco/zero-to-tinybird/content/query-patterns.md

 # Query patterns

 A collection of SQL patterns.
+A WIP!

 These queries have been constructed in reference to these two schemas: